Vector35/binaryninja-api/docs/guide/basictypes.md

 ### Type Annotations

 The Types view now annotates code references to structure offsets.
 It uses the same convention as in the graph/linear view.
-For example, the `__offset(0x8).q` token means the code references the offset 0x8 of this structure, and the size of the access is a qword.
+For example, the `__offset(0x8).q` token means the code references the offset 0x8 bytes into this structure, and the size of the access is a qword.
 This will make it easier to see which offsets of a structure are being used, and aid in the process of creating structure members.

 ## Attributes